ctrapnell/genome551/index.md

 ------

+## Class 6: Distal regulatory elements, Part II

 ### Banerji et al.  Cell  33:729-40 (1983) [\[pdf\]](pdfs/banerji_1983.pdf)
 _Discovery of the first enhancer of a tissue-specific eukaryotic cellular gene._

 1. What is the definition of an enhancer element (i.e., specific criteria)?
-Outline the experiments that Banerji et al. used to fulfill these criteria?
+Outline the experiments that Banerji et al. used to fulfill these criteria.
 2. Describe the experiments summarized in Figure two and Table two.
 3. How does the enhancer element they identified differ from viral enhancers such as that of SV40?
 4. What happens to this enhancer during B-cell maturation?